-Each individual whose signature appears below hereby constitutes and appoints each of Robert Michael Dudley and Thomas Fitzgerald, MBA as such person's true and lawful attorney-in-fact and agent with full power of substitution and re-substitution, for such person in such person's name, place and stead, in any and all capacities, to sign any and all amendments (including post-effective amendments) to this Registration Statement (or any Registration Statement for the same offering that is to be effective upon filing pursuant to Rule 462(b) under the Securities Act of 1933), and to file the same, with all exhibits thereto, and all documents in connection therewith, with the Securities and Exchange Commission granting unto each said attorney-in-fact and agent full power and authority to do and perform each and every act and thing requisite and necessary to be done in and about the premises, as fully to all intents and purposes as such person might or could do in person, hereby ratifying and confirming all that any said attorney-in-fact and agent, or any substitute or substitutes of any of them, may lawfully do or cause to be done by virtue hereof.
+Each individual whose signature appears below hereby constitutes and appoints each of Robert Michael Dudley and Thomas Fitzgerald, MBA as such person's true and lawful attorney-in-fact and agent with full power of substitution and re-substitution, for such person in such person's name, place and stead, in any and all capacities, to sign any and all amendments to this Annual Report on Form 10-K, and to file or cause to be filed the same, with all exhibits thereto, and all documents in connection therewith, with the Securities and Exchange Commission granting unto each said attorney-in-fact and agent full power and authority to do and perform each and every act and thing requisite and necessary to be done in and about the premises, as fully to all intents and purposes as such person might or could do in person, hereby ratifying and confirming all that any said attorney-in-fact and agent, or any substitute or substitutes of any of them, may lawfully do or cause to be done by virtue hereof.

-Pursuant to the requirements of the Securities Act of 1933, as amended, this Registration Statement and Power of Attorney has been signed by the following person in the capacities and on the date indicated.
+Pursuant to the requirements of the Securities Exchange Act of 1934, as amended, this Annual Report on Form 10-K and Power of Attorney has been signed by the following persons on behalf of the Registrant and in the capacities and on the dates indicated.

-NAME TITLE DATE /s/ Robert Michael Dudley Robert Michael Dudley Director and Chief Executive Officer (Principal Executive Officer) March 31, 2022 /s/ Thomas A. Fitzgerald Thomas A. Fitzgerald, MBA Director and Chief Financial Officer (Principal Financial and Accounting Officer) March 31, 2022 /s/ Philippe P. Calais Director March 31, 2022 Philippe P. Calais, PhD /s/ Erik Manting Director March 31, 2022 Erik Manting, PhD /s/ Magda Marquet Magda Marquet, PhD Director March 31, 2022
+NAME TITLE DATE /s/ Robert Michael Dudley Robert Michael Dudley Director and Chief Executive Officer (Principal Executive Officer) March 31, 2023 /s/ Thomas A. Fitzgerald Thomas A. Fitzgerald, MBA Director and Chief Financial Officer (Principal Financial and Accounting Officer) March 31, 2023 /s/ Philippe P. Calais Director March 31, 2023 Philippe P. Calais, PhD /s/ Erik Manting Erik Manting, PhD Director March 31, 2023 /s/ Magda Marquet Magda Marquet, PhD Director March 31, 2023